maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 ### Reactive Programming Model

-* A new `spring-web-reactive` module provides support for the `@Controller` programming model on a reactive and non-blocking foundation adapting [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) to Servlet 3.1 containers like Tomcat and Jetty as well as additional non-Servlet runtimes such as Netty and Undertow.
+* A new `spring-web-reactive` module provides support for the `@Controller` programming model on a reactive and non-blocking foundation adapting [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) with the help of [Reactor](projectreactor.io) to Servlet 3.1 containers like Tomcat and Jetty as well as additional non-Servlet runtimes such as Netty and Undertow.
 * A new `WebClient` provides a reactive support on the client side.
 For more details refer to the [reference docs](http://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/spring-framework-reference/htmlsingle/#web-reactive).